 Seven themes, reflecting the strategy and vision of the RTB partnership and deriving from its impact pathway, have been identified as pillars of the program:

-- Theme 1: Conserving and accessing genetic resources
+- Theme 1: Unlocking the value and use potential of genetic resources

-- Theme 2: Accelerating the development and selection of varieties with higher, more stable yield and added value
+- Theme 2: Accelerating the development and selection of cultivars with higher, more stable yield and added value

 - Theme 3: Managing priority pests and diseases

 - Theme 4: Making available low-cost, high-quality planting material for farmers

 - Theme 5: Developing tools for more productive, ecologically robust cropping systems